 11. Seek feedback regularly.

 Harmeyer is adamant about this.
-He wants every employee to be able to say, “In the last 6 months someone has talked to me about my progress.”
+He wants every employee to be able to say, “In the last 6 months .”
 And if they haven’t?
 “Don’t wait!” he urges.
 “Initiate this, at least every 6 months.
 You don’t need formal performance reviews - what you need is a sense of direction.
 Am I adding value?
 Is the work aligning with what was expected?
 Is my progression aligning with what is normal?
 What is on the horizon?” he explains.
 These questions are critical to your continuous growth, and your employer should want to help you get there.
 It also demonstrates to the company how hard you’re willing to work to make yourself and the company better.

 It’s important to take stock of your own progress.
 Harmeyer asks, “In this last year, have I had opportunities at work to learn and grow?
 Research has shown that a critical ingredient in both learning and growth is the process of reflection.”
 Think back on all the projects you’ve completed, the conversations you’ve had, and the decisions you’ve made.
 What skills did you enhance?
 Have you become a more thoughtful employee?
 “Often we’ve had opportunities to learn and grow that we don’t even recognize,” Harmeyer offers.
 To combat that, “Find a mentor to reflect with.
 Identify what you’ve done, what you know now that you didn’t prior to doing it, and how you might apply it in future work,” he advises.
 Taking the time to appreciate what you’ve accomplished will help make you more conscious of the growth that is occurring.